 - In season 2, Lord Blackadder is made Lord High Executioner, a notoriously unpopular position, the last several occupants of which have been murdered.
 He executes the wrong person, Hilarity Ensues, and Blackadder barely escapes with his own head.

 - Doctor Who, "The Awakening".
 A small village's celebrations of an historic anniversary incorporate a ritual prompted by the evil being sleeping beneath the village church.
 The Doctor's companion, Tegan, is offered the Guest of Honour's place on top of a pile of kindling, tied to a stake.

 - Star Trek: Deep Space Nine: In "The Nagus", Grand Nagus Zek announces his retirement and unexpectedly names Quark as the new leader of Ferengi civilization.
 Quark soon finds that he is the target of an assassination plot, which doesn't surprise Zek.
 It's implied that being targeted for assassination comes with the job.

-- In Fallout: New Vegas, Vault 11 held elections for the position of overseer, but the player discovers that at the end of their term the overseer had to enter a chamber below their office and be executed as a sacrifice.
+- In Fallout: New Vegas, Vault 11 held elections for the position of Overseer, but the player discovers that at the end of their term the Overseer had to enter a chamber below their office and be executed as a sacrifice.
 This was because when the vault first closed, the Overseer was the one who informed the citizens that there had to be a sacrifice once a year or else the computer would kill everyone.
 The angry citizens forced the Overseer to be the first sacrifice just for the sake of shooting the messenger, and then just stuck with the model of having whoever is elected as the new Overseer be the sacrifice every year.

 - In the Adventure Time episode "The Silent King", Finn becomes the new king of the Goblins.
 Although he is initially impressed by the luxuries available, he soon becomes frustrated by the 623 Royal Rules which forbid him from doing anything himself, like brushing his teeth, chewing his food, or fighting criminals.